20 WHITE FLOWERS FOR YOUR GARDEN

 Bloom time: Late spring to fall

-This warm-season annual or tender perennial is valued for the small daisy-like flowers that offer months of continuous color.
+This perennial is valued for the small daisy-like flowers that offer months of continuous color.
 The fine foliage and airy texture provides an attractive backdrop to other plants.
 Adorn a deck or patio with a white variety such as Campfire® Marshmallow™ or ‘White Delight’ for understated elegance in containers, hanging baskets, and mass plantings.

 Pictured: Campfire® Marshmallow™ bidens from Proven Winners.